scrapinghub/python-scrapinghub/docs/client/overview.rst

 Spider
 ------

-Like project instance, spider instance has ``jobs`` field to work with the spider's jobs.
+Like project instance, :class:`~scrapinghub.client.spiders.Spider` instance has ``jobs`` field to work with the spider's jobs.

 To schedule a spider run::